aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1466-Introduction.md

 The most used module of Matplotlib is Pyplot which is Matplotlib's plotting framework.

-Each pyplot function makes some change to a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc.
+Each pyplot function changes a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc.

 ### Importing matplotlib

-There are a lot of modules in Matplotlib but for plotting purposes, we only import pyplot.
+There are a lot of modules in Matplotlib, but for plotting purposes, we only import pyplot.

 Just as we use the np shorthand for NumPy and the pd shorthand for Pandas, we will use the standard shorthand 'plt' for the Matplotlib import: